 Carefully check your essay for spelling errors, grammatical accuracy, coherence, and logical flow.
 Make any necessary final adjustments to enhance its quality.

 Did you complete the project efficiently?
-Assess your performance by scanning the code and completing the project checklist on Ucampus.
+Scan the code and assess your performance by completing the project checklist on Ucampus.

 Reading more